 Table 3-57 shows the impact of each fuel type on the difference between the fuel-cost adjusted, load-weighted average LMP and the load-weighted LMP in the first six months of 2020.
-Table 3-57 shows that lower natural gas prices explain 90.8 percent of the fuel-cost related decrease in the real-time annual,
+Table 3-57 shows that lower natural gas prices explain 90.8 percent of the fuel-cost related decrease in the real-time annual, load-weighted average LMP in the first six months of 2020 from the first six months of 2019.

-67 The fuel-cost adjusted LMP reflects both the fuel and emissions where applicable, including NO4, CO2 and SO4 costs.
+67 The fuel-cost adjusted LMP reflects both the fuel and emissions where applicable, including NO_x, CO2 and SO_x costs.